defidummy/awesome-DeFi-NFT/README.md

 [ERC-721 Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721) — powering unique, rare, collectible tokens on the Ethereum blockchain

+Others

-[Crypto Glossary: Cryptocurrencies & Blockchains](https://a16z.com/2019/11/08/crypto-glossary/) — key concepts and terms to know that relate to NFTs (cryptography, proof of stake, more) by Alex Pruden and Sonal Chokshi
+[Crypto Glossary: Cryptocurrencies & Blockchains](https://a16z.com/2019/11/08/crypto-glossary/) — key concepts and terms to know that relate to DeFi and NFTs (cryptography, proof of stake, more) by Alex Pruden and Sonal Chokshi

 [Crypto Wants to Be Seen](https://thedefiant.io/crypto-wants-to-be-seen-op-ed-by-kayvon-tehranian/ ) — experiencing crypto in ways that enable creators to master it and be immersed in core concepts by Kayvon Tehranian

-DEFi

 source [a16z NFT Canon](https://a16z.com/2021/04/02/nfts-readings-resources/)